 Why the big PC vendors like Dell, Apple, HP, etc. don't include LibreOffice as a selectable option

 on the computers that they sell is beyond me.
 LibreOffice really is that good.

 The Mozilla Firefox Web Browser.
 This is an excellent browser that has been around for a long time.
 It is great that Microsoft has finally gotten rid of Internet Explorer (Exploder?), due to its horrible security record.
 Firefox with the free NoScript extension is like cake with the frosting; it's one of the safest ways to surf the Internet today.

 The Mozilla Thunderbird Email Client.
 This is my favorite email client, not only because it works exceedingly well, but also because its junk mail filter is the best client-side junk filter I've seen yet.
 In my case, it doesn't get very much exercise, thanks to the OpenBSD spamtrap mentioned previously.

 The GNU Project.
 Without the GNU Project, started by Richard M. Stallman, the Free Software Movement as we know it would not exist.
 I thank him and the FSF every day that I use a computer.
-In January 2007, I finally joined the FSF as a card-carrying member, and I am firmly behind the new GNU General Public License, Version 3.
 If we don't fight for and defend our basic civil freedoms, including those involving computers and technology, then we deserve what we get.